pramitxray/paymit/README.md

   - Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js.
   - JSON Web Tokens (JWT): Used for user authentication and authorization.

-## Getting Started

-Follow these instructions to get the EZPay application up and running on your local machine.

 ### Prerequisites

 Before you begin, ensure you have the following installed: